Vibram FiveFingers V-Trail Review Facts

 The V-Trail isn't the most responsive shoe I have ever worn.
-It is responsive in the fact that it adjusts automatically to the terrain because their is practically nothing between your foot and trail floor.
-However, in terms of energy return, their really isn't much at all.
+It is responsive in the fact that it adjusts automatically to the terrain because there is practically nothing between your foot and trail floor.
+However, in terms of energy return, there really isn't much at all.
 In this trail runner, you are dependent upon your own natural stride

 to propel you through the rest of your workout.